WunderMF/Gid/README.md

 ### General
 - `!help` Displays the link to this page.
 - `!random` Randomiser for choosing an item in a list of inputs.
-- `!calculate` will calculate the answer to simple math problems.
+- `!calculate` Will calculate the answer to simple math problems.

 ### Admin
 - `!purge` Deletes the last x messages.